geojeff/kivy-statecharts/examples/diagrammer/README.md

 6) You can move triangles with connections, and the connections will adjust.

-Of course, there is quite a few things to improve in the existing functionality, and there will need to be user interface elements added, new states to support them, etc.
+Of course, there are quite a few things to improve in the existing functionality, and there will need to be user interface elements added, new states to support them, etc.